-Asa Medhurst is a contemporary portrait painter working in oils and charcoal.
+Asa Medhurst is a contemporary figurative artist working in oils and charcoal.

-“When painting a still life I try to balance a superficial or aesthetic narrative, with a deeper symbolic meaning.”
+Similarly, when working on a still life I try to balance an aesthetic narrative with a deeper symbolic meaning.

-Asa graduated from the Kent Institute of Art & Design in 1995 and has since gone on to study at The Royal Drawing School and Lavender Hill Studios.
+Asa graduated from the Kent Institute of Art & Design in 1995 and has since gone on to study at The Royal Drawing School, Art academy and London Fine Arts.

-Asa has shown in the Royal Society of Portrait Painters annual exhibition and been short-listed for entry in the BP Portrait competition.
+Asa has shown in the Royal Society of Portrait Painters annual exhibition and been short-listed for entry in the BP Portrait Award.
 Asa lives and works in South London.